 Code of Fundraising Practice

 Along with the considerations above, you will also need to ensure that your fundraising is compliant with the Code of Fundraising Practice.
-The sections of the Code that may be relevant to you are:

 Specific Considerations on Administering Funds in times of Emergency